 ✅ Pros:

-- Cross-platform scheduling (9 platforms)
+- Cross-platform scheduling (10 platforms)

-- First comment automation
+- Thread + first comment automation

-- Unlimited posts on all plans
+- Unlimited posts on Growth, Premium, and Enterprise plans (Starter: 200 posts/mo)

 ❌ Cons: